 {186}

-of the church, and in the establishment of different charges, the rules which the apostles have left us&#8221; (p.
-36).
+of the church, and in the establishment of different charges, the rules which the apostles have left us" (page 36).

 But was there not an administrative power, a power acting in the apostles, which we cannot pretend to?
 Was there not in the establishing of charges an authority which we cannot arrogate to ourselves?
 Compare what the author says.
-As to this power, says he, God never refuses it to anyone (p.
-85).
+As to this power, says he, God never refuses it to anyone (page 85).
 Did there not exist in the primitive church other power than obedience to apostolic laws?
-I set no limit to the blessing of the church now, but it is not by denying the existence of the power which existed at that period that it will be found again.
-When our brother says that if the apostasy were to become general, it should have been predicted that the tares would choke the good seed.
+I set no limit to the blessing of the church now, but it is not by denying the existence of the power which existed at that period that it will be found again When our brother says that if the apostasy were to become general, it should have been predicted that the tares would choke the good seed.
 The answer is, that this is not what is predicted in the word.
 When all worship the beast, except those whose names are written in the book of life, the apostasy will be general; but the tares will not choke the wheat, for God never leaves Himself without a witness.
 There will be a time, it is true, in which human testimony will cease, but then God will bear witness to Himself by His signal vengeance upon His enemies.

-<h3>Supplementary Observations</h3>
+<h3>SUPPLEMENTARY OBSERVATIONS</h3>

 I have yet to add a few remarks in addition to the observations that I have been making on the pamphlet of our dear brother.
-The important point to notice, for the well-being of the whole church, is, in the first place, the fundamental and very serious error, which consists in the denial of the unity of the church of Christ&#8212;a unity such that it should manifest itself on earth by the presence and the power of the one Spirit during this dispensation.
+The important point to notice, for the well-being of the whole church, is, in the first place, the fundamental and very serious error, which consists in the denial of the unity of the church of Christ -- a unity such that it should manifest itself on earth by the presence and the power of the one Spirit during this dispensation.
 Secondly, the confusion of this dispensation with that of the fulness of times.

 These two errors suffice to obscure or to warp the judgment on all that concerns the present state of the dispensation, and on the whole subject of the church of God here below.
 For my part, I think I see, along with our dear brother, the hand of God in that he has been constrained to state them clearly, so that they should be examined by the word in all patience and love, and that the brethren, asking of God the help of His Spirit, might form their judgment according to the word, where the truth lies as to these points.
-The author says (p.
-81), to choose, to nominate, to establish, is more scriptural than to
+The author says (page 81), to choose, to nominate, to establish, is more scriptural than to

 {187}